appirio-tech/topcoder-app-r/README.md

 - `npm run test:watch` will rerun tests when files change
 - Place your test files in the same directory as the component it's testing
 - Test files should be named `ComponentName.spec.js`
-- Checkout the ExampleTest directory in `/src/components`
+- Checkout the ExampleComponent directory in `/src/components`

 ## Recommended Developer Tools